awsdocs/aws-cloudformation-user-guide/doc_source/quickref-efs.md

 ## Mounting Elastic File System with an IP Address
 In case your DNS hostname is disabled and you are not in a state to enable it then also you can configure mounting a file system using the mount target IP address

-Before mounting to a traget Ip address, you have to create EFS with a specific IP addpress.
-It's just like you can select an IP from the range fo Ip's subnets have.
+Before mounting to a traget Ip address, you have to create EFS with a specific IP address.
+It's just like you can select an IP from the range of Ip's subnets have.

 *Creating-EFS-IP-addr.config*